 This is done through link speed negotiation and is where the PCIe slot and the card advertise their maximum supported speeds to each other and then settle to run at the speed of the slowest between the two.

-This way, if either of the two happens to operate at a faster speed than the other, a convenient speed that both the slot and the card can accommodate is chosen and the link will run at that speed.
+This way, if either of the two operates faster than the other, a convenient speed that both the slot and the card can accommodate is chosen, and the link will run at that speed.